gmlyytt-YANG/gbdt_python/README.md

 # gbdt_python
 This is self-realized gdbt written by python.

+# envrionment
+python 3.7

+# how to run
+python gbdt.py